craicic/grove/README.md

 # How it's done ?

-It composed by three component :
+THe tool is composed by three components :

 - ##### Data : a postgresQL database.
     That runs on a native postgresQL server for production.
-In a containers for development and tests.
+The server is in a containers for development and tests.

 - ##### Backend : a Spring REST service.
     Built with Maven, it relies on Hibernate/Spring data JPA repositories.
 Also using Testcontainers for IT. \
     [README is here !](./game-library/README.md)

 - ##### Frontend : an angular client app.
-  You can find the [README here](./game-library-webapp/README.md)
+  You can find the [README here](./game-library-webapp/README.md).

 # Project Guidelines